 What: The I Hate Children Children's Show

-When: 12:30 Daily - Show time 45 minutes (the best 45 minutes you will spend since the 45 minutes you spent spawning these little monsters)
+When: 12:15 Daily - Show time 60 minutes (the best hour you will spend since the hour you spent spawning the little monsters)

 Paul can be reached at:

-What you need to know about this show as a reporter:
+What writers need to know about this show

 First, The show is funny.
 Not funny for kids; it's funny.
 You will laugh.
 You will have a good time.
-You won't be bored and you won't want to tear your hear out while some idiot prattles on about rainbows in the kind of sing song voice reserved for children, animals, and adults who ride on short busses.
-Paul is one of the best magicians in the world - not in the UK or in the USA (which is bigger and therefore better) but in the world, and John is an amazing guitarist whose talents are going to be mostly wasted on tots.
+You won't be bored and you won't want to tear your hair out while some idiot prattles on about rainbows in the kind of sing song voice reserved for children, animals, and adults who ride short busses.
+Paul is one of the best magicians in the world - not in the UK or in the USA (which is bigger and therefore better than the UK) but in the world, and John is an amazing guitarist whose talents are mostly wasted on tots.
 We welcome adults and particularly reporters.
 If you come you will have fun, you will not be accosted or interrupted and you will not regret the experience.

 The second thing you need to know is that unlike other shows, we reward folks for nice reviews - I'm talking money, power, romance, we will even tell you how the tricks are done - Think of the name of the show - We obviously have no moral compass so just name your price.